esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/04-device-agent/03-Embedded endpoints.md

 esthesis device agent comes with two embedded endpoints:
 - An MQTT endpoint, allowing external applications to communicate with the device agent using MQTT, and
-- A REST endpoint, allowing external applications to communicate with the device agent using REST.
+- An HTTP/REST endpoint, allowing external applications to communicate with the device agent using HTTP.

 :::tip
 Both endpoints are off by default, so you need to enable them in the